 I get questions almost daily about how to compost at home from friends, family, neighbors, and people who follow me on social media.
 When I get new questions, I try to update this Composting At Home Frequently Asked Questions blog series.
 I know lots of people have the same questions, so let’s lay it all out on the table!

 If you’re looking to learn how to compost at home, check out the articles in the compost resource library at the bottom of this post.
 Hopefully, you’ll find answers to all your questions.
-If not, be sure to reach out via email or social media @honestlymodern (I’m most active on Instagram).
+If not, leave your questions in the comments!
 I’ll do my best to answer your questions and probably create new FAQs to go along with them.